PLOS/Dockerfiles/README.md

 Running
 -------

-To see a list of sample stacks that combine the use of these images run app.sh.
+To see a list of sample stacks that combine the use of these images run stack.sh.
 Here is how you would run one stack:

-    ./app.sh wombat
+    ./stack.sh wombat

 Now, in the case above you can visit some pages to see they are up: